ota-meshi/eslint-plugin-lodash-template/README.md

 ### Base Rules (Enabling Correct ESLint Parsing)

-Enforce all the rules in this category, and all of the above rules, with:
+Enforce all the rules in this category and all of the above rules with:

 ```json
 {